 Advancing inclusive excellence is a campus-wide goal reflected in Santa Clara University's Jesuit values and traditions.
 As stated in the Fundamental Values of the University's Strategic Plan, "We cherish our diverse and inclusive community of students, faculty, staff, administrators, and alumni, a community that is enriched by people of different backgrounds, respectful of the dignity of all its members, enlivened by open communication, and caring and just toward others."

 In fall 2007, the Provost's Office established what became the Council on Inclusive Excellence and the Office for Multicultural Learning to advance inclusive excellence on the SCU campus.
 The Council was a strong advocate for the position of a chief diversity officer, and in 2013 the Office for Diversity and Inclusion (ODI) was formed and Santa Clara faculty member Aldo Billingslea was named Associate Provost for Diversity and Inclusion to head the office.
-Professor Billingslea stepped down from the role in June 2016, and Brett Solomon was named as Interim Associate Provost for Diversity and Inclusion, and served in this role until September 2017.
-Margaret Russell was named the Interim Associate Provost for Diversity and Inclusion and will serve in the role during the 2017-2018 academic year.
+In 2014, the staffing was expanded to include a formal Director of the Office.
+Jesse Bernal served as Director from 2014 until February 2015.
+In Summer 2015, Raymond V. Plaza was hired as the new Director.

 Aldo Billingslea stepped down from the role in June 2016, and Brett Solomon was named as Interim Associate Provost for Diversity and Inclusion, and served in this role until September 2017.
 Margaret Russell was initially named Interim Associate Provost in 2017 before assuming the full role in 2019 and served until June 30, 2021.